-- manual for instructions, engine oil dipstick location, and oil recommendations. - Make sure all nuts, bolts, screws, and pins are in place and tight. - Adjust the seat position and make certain you can reach all the controls from operator's position. - Fill the fuel tank with fresh fuel.
-Refer to engine operator's manual for fuel recommendations. - · Check the hydraulic oil level.
+- manual for instructions, engine oil dipstick location, and oil recommendations. - Make sure all nuts, bolts, screws, and pins are in place and tight. - Adjust the seat position, and make certain you can reach all the controls from operator's position. - Fill the fuel tank with fresh fuel.
+Refer to the engine operator's manual for fuel recommendations. - · Check the hydraulic oil level. - Make sure that the fuel selector valve in an "ON" position.